CottageFox/CottageFox.github.io/docs/01-Block-Diagram/Block-Diagram.md

 <br>

 My block diagram helps to meet our team product requirements as I have a sensor that is outputing an analog signal, that is then getting amplified by an op-amp and going into the microcontroller.
 I have an LED and Button for debugging, and am outputting to 2 ribbon cables that connect to 2 of my teamates.

+The zip file with my source files can be downloaded [*here*](https://github.com/user-attachments/files/24026580/Block.Diagram.Sources.zip)